Tupelo, Mississippi: Rail

-Tupelo is served by BNSF Railway and Kansas City Southern Railway for freight transportation via rail.
+Tupelo is served by BNSF Railway and Canadian Pacific Kansas City for freight transportation via rail.

 Roads

 U.S. Route 45, U.S. Route 78, U.S. Route 278, and Natchez Trace Parkway run through Tupelo; Interstate 22 runs north of the city on an east–west route.

 Air

 The city is served by Tupelo Regional Airport, with service on Contour Airlines.

 Notable people

+In popular culture

+John Lee Hooker recorded an album named "Tupelo Blues" in 1969, the title track describes a flood in the town.

+The town, the birth of Elvis Presley and the 1936 tornado outbreak are the subject of the Nick Cave and the Bad Seeds song "Tupelo".

+The town has been mentioned by artists including Taylor Swift in her song "Dorothea" from the album *Evermore*, which tells the story of a character reflecting on their hometown, Tupelo, and Jason Isbell in his song "Tupelo" from the album The Nashville Sound.